clykins90/photo_report/README.md

   - Eliminates dependency on external file storage services
   - Metadata support for advanced file organization and retrieval
 - **Comprehensive Report Generation**: AI-powered summary of all analyzed photos
+  - Uses GPT-4o-mini model for efficient and cost-effective report generation
   - Automatically aggregates findings from individual photo analyses
   - Creates a structured summary of all damages found
   - Identifies common materials across the inspection